What if you could…

 Increase your productivity:

-You perform from a state of flow vs. a state of chaos.
-They are allowing you to be more creative, resourceful, and productive.
+You perform from a state of flow rather than a state of chaos.
+Flow and chaos allow you to be more creative, resourceful, and productive.

 Here are some best practices to help you manage your energy more consciously:

-• Balance your activities: Be intentional about managing your time and scheduling your days—being conscious of scheduling a mix of tasks and prioritizing those draining activities for times when you are most productive.
+Balance your activities: Be intentional about managing your time and scheduling your days—being conscious of scheduling a mix of tasks and prioritizing those draining activities for the most productive times.

 Remember…